Can I Sue for Child Support?

 A lawsuit is certainly an option.
 Child support arrears are a debt.
 You would be able to file a lawsuit to recover the debt.
 If you win, you will get a judgment.
 That doesn't mean you will get paid, however.
 You need to enforce the judgment.

-That can be a difficult process, but the first goal is to locate the assets of the obligor (who is known as the “judgment debtor").
+That can be a difficult process, but the first goal is to locate the obligor's assets ( who is known as the “judgment debtor").
 That can be money, personal property (like jewelry), or real estate.
 Once you have found the assets, you can take a number of steps, depending on the asset:

 - Garnishment of the obligor's wages